-The Honorable Vivian L. Medinilla was appointed to the Superior Court by Governor Jack A. Markell and began serving February 5, 2013.
+The Honorable Vivian L. Medinilla received her appointment to the Superior Court of the State of Delaware by former Governor Jack A. Markell and began serving on February 5, 2013.

-Judge Medinilla received her J.D., cum laude, from the Widener University School of Law and her B.S. in Business Administration, with a minor in International Business, from the University of Delaware.
+Judge Medinilla received her J.D., cum laude, from the Widener University Delaware Law School, and her B.S. in Business Administration from the University of Delaware.

 Prior to her judicial appointment, she served as Cabinet Secretary for the Department of Services for Children, Youth & Their Families, where she led the State agency on efforts to improve the child welfare, juvenile justice, and child mental health systems.
 Before her Cabinet appointment, she served as president and owner of the state's first multi-lingual law firm, and prior to her practice, she was an associate at Young Conaway Stargatt & Taylor LLP, where she practiced in the area of civil litigation.

 She currently sits on the Board of Trustees for Ursuline Academy and on the Community Board for St. Francis Healthcare.
 Nationally, she serves on the Board of Directors for the National Association of Women Judges (NAWJ), is District Director for Delaware, New Jersey, Pennsylvania and the Virgin Islands, and is their representative to the House of Delegates for the American Bar Association (ABA).
 She also serves as Chair of the Diversity Committee for the National Conference of State Trial Judges of the Judicial Division for the ABA.